bthurlow/nativescript-imagecropper/README.md

 ------ | ------ | ------------------------------------------------
-width  | number | The width of the image you would like returned. height | number | The height of the image you would like returned.
+width  | number | The width of the image you would like returned. height | number | The height of the image you would like returned. lockSquare | boolean | Pass this as true, to lock square aspect ratio on iOS, on android, this option doesn't make any difference.

 ### Additional notes for Android
 You can override library colors just specifying colors with the same names in your colors.xml file.